 When We Need Help

 This is the point at which many people find that things are out of control and that can initiate admitting that help is necessary.
-For people who value self-reliance, this can be a difficult step.
-But the truth is, substance abuse operates in our minds in a way that necessitates the input of others and their ability to help us see where the right path is.
+For individuals who value self-reliance, this can be a difficult step.
+But the truth is, substance abuse and addiction operate in our minds in a way that necessitates the input of others and their ability to help us see where the right path is.

 Substance abuse acts on the brain to mimic how we respond to rewards.
 This can mean a lot of things.
 For one, it can mean that our brain will do anything to continue that feeling long after it isn’t even possible to attain it.
 Secondly, it is common to engage in a belief that the substances aren’t causing the problems even when it seems that the world is falling apart all around us.